latifabu/jenkins_and_ansible/README.md

 Under `vars`
 - the `ansible_python_interpreter: /usr/bin/python3` was added so python3 acted as an interpreter for ansible
-- And the last line: `tags: ['never', 'create_ec2']` without this line the instance will not launch `
+- And the last line: `tags: ['never', 'create_ec2']` without this line the instance will not launch
+- Playbooks run by jenkins cannot have two commands on one line.
+`
 ```
 ---